NVSL/QuadClass-Resources/labs/Sensing-And-Filtering/README.md

 #### Demo your work:

-1. Demo your clean orientation measurements for me or the TA.
+Demo your clean orientation measurements for me or the TA.

+Here are the criteria:

+1. Motors off, Quadcopter horizontal, your filter outputs should be zeros.
+2. Good phase alignment (Gyro zeros aligned with angle maxima)
+3. Minimal noise at high motor speeds.